flokleiser/nextjs-flo/README.md

 ## Currently working on:

 ### Random fun stuff
-- [ ] Navbar --> maybe bring back hover and add an outline for active path?
+- [ ] Navbar open/close button --> make background (backgroundColor:'#211f1e') and have other items go BEHIND that
-- [ ] Navbar gray box --> figure out different colors for each page (if possible)
 - [ ] Navbar gray box --> make more colorful, maybe map display width to gradient
+- [ ] Navbar box animation --> more betterer
 - [ ] Look into SVG Drawing
 - [ ] Make menu buttons on navbar "morph" onclick